JamieWilson2000/MS1TonightIFancy/README.md

 - To enhance the text I used a text-shadow effect on all textual items giving a lift to the text and creating continuity throughout the site.
 On this occasion I used a black coloring for the shadow.
 - For added styling I used the -webkit-linear-gradient- method on the main banner, the dropdown menu, and the footer to give a fade effect.
 - For defining the buttons on the menu cards that appear on the landing page I used a method called neumorphism to make the buttons stand out and appear as an interactive element.
+- I also adopted the neumorphism method on the contact form.
+I wanted to keep the form very simple so I felt that interest should come from a styling perspective

 - For the textual elements I imported in two font familys from Google Fonts.
     - <img src="images/font1.png" alt="font1" width="30%" height="30%">